• Enterprise IT/AV

 It’s also a result you’d expect of a professional video production firm.
 TED Talks often appear TV-ready because they budget precisely for that level of production — a level that’s often far too high for most conference and event organizers.

-There is good news for anyone planning to capture a live keynote at their next conference, convention, event, symposium, or even a webtalk — improvements in technology are quickly making professional production seriously easy for just about anyone.
+There is good news for anyone planning to capture a live keynote at their next conference, convention, event, symposium, or even a webtalk — technological improvements are quickly making professional production easy for just about anyone.

 Stitching those videos together is also rapidly becoming a simple task — online video editing software is now readily available (sometimes even a standard part of a new operating system), and can make connecting those multiple video streams and supporting visuals easy.